Sibethorpe History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Sibethorpe family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Nottinghamshire.
 Further research showed the name was derived from the Old Norse words sib, meaning victory, and thorp, meaning outlying farm or hamlet.
-CITATION[CLOSE]

 Early Origins of the Sibethorpe family